riverbed/steelscript-appresponse/docs/examples.rst

 .. code-block:: none

     --jobname=JOBNAME     job name
-    --vifg=VIFGS          ID of the VIFG on which this job is collecting packet data
+    --ifg=IFGS            ID of the MIFG or VIFG on which this job is collecting packet data.
+For AR11 versions 11.5 and later, this can be a comma-separated list of VIFG IDs.
-    --filter=FILTER       STEELFILTER/BPF filter of the packets collected --filter-type=FILTER_TYPE
+                          Earlier versions can only be single values --filter=FILTER       STEELFILTER/BPF filter of the packets collected --filter-type=FILTER_TYPE
                           STEELFILTER or BPF, default BPF
-    --show-vifgs          Show list of VIFG on the device --show-jobs           Show list of capture jobs on the device
+    --show-ifgs           Show list of IFG on the device --show-jobs           Show list of capture jobs on the device

-Using the ``--show-jobs`` command will output the same table as seen in :ref:`list_sources_example`, and using the ``--show-vifgs`` will show the virtual interface groups available::
+Using the ``--show-jobs`` command will output the same table as seen in :ref:`list_sources_example`, and using the ``--show-ifgs`` will show the virtual interface groups available::

-    $ python create_capture_job.py ar11.example.com -u admin -p admin --show-vifgs
+    $ python create_capture_job.py ar11.example.com -u admin -p admin --show-ifgs

     id      name             filter    members
     ----------------------------------------------